 Remote Online Notarization

-Some states, such as Arizona and Minnesota, have passed laws permitting some form of remote online notarization.
+Most states have passed laws permitting some form of remote online notarization.
 But the technological and legal requirements vary by state.

 Remote online notarization is possible through technology that connects you with a notary via an audiovisual platform.
 With remote online notarization, you and your notary do not have to be present in the same location.
-The remote notary will typically use a special online service that allows you and your notary to interact over a secure video call.
+The remote online notary will typically use a special online service that allows you and your notary to interact over a secure video call.

 Of course, this is a much newer process than traditional in-person notarization.
-So, state laws are changing as the technologies evolve.
+So, state laws are changing as technologies evolve.
 More states will likely begin considering this form of notarization after others have tested it.

 Before using remote notarization, you should check your state laws to ensure that it is allowed where you live.
 You should also consult the requirements of the document you need to sign.
 Some parties might hesitate to accept notarized documents if you do not meet your notary in person.
-If you are unsure whether remote online notarization is acceptable in your situation, you should talk to an attorney.
+If you are still unsure whether remote online notarization is acceptable in your situation, you should talk to an attorney.

 Notary Public FAQs